The Board Shape defines the shape of the finished board.

 After placing the final vertex, right-click or press Esc to close and complete the definition of the board shape.
 There is no need to manually close the board shape as the software will automatically complete the shape by connecting the start point to the final point placed.

-When redefining the board shape there are five available corner modes, four of which also have corner direction sub-modes.
+When redefining the board shape there are 5 available corner modes, 4 of which also have corner direction sub-modes.
 During redefinition:

 Press Spacebar to toggle between the two corner direction sub-modes.

-Press the 1 shortcut key to toggle between placing two edges per click, or one edge per click.
-In the second mode, the dashed edge is referred to as the look-ahead segment (as shown in the last image in the set below).
+Press the 1 shortcut key to toggle between placing 2 edges per click, or one edge per click.
+In this second mode the dashed edge is referred to as the look-ahead segment (as shown in the last image in the set below).

 Press the Backspace key to remove the last vertex.